-Anytime we move, the first thing I do is find the fabric shops near me.
-I’ve been sewing since my grandmother taught me as a child to make Barbie clothes, and though I’m not especially gifted at needlecrafts, I have a passion for textiles so finding the best places to buy fabric online and discount fabric shops has become a bit of an obsession.
+When we move, the first thing I do is find the fabric stores near me.
+I’ve been sewing since my grandmother taught me to make Barbie clothes, and though I’m not especially gifted at needlecrafts, I have a passion for textiles so finding the best places to buy fabric online and in-person has become a bit of an obsession.

-Likewise, when I travel, fabric shops near me are always on my itinerary (right up there with antique stores, thrift shops, and flea markets).
-In decorating my own home, choosing fabric is typically what holds me up because I love so many it’s tough to commit.
+When I travel, fabric shops near me are always on my itinerary (right up there with antique stores, thrift shops, and flea markets).
+In decorating my own home, choosing fabric is agonizing in the best way because I love so many it’s tough to commit.
 (The storied “plumber’s sink,” and all…)

-To expand my search, I reached out to friends and colleagues who are talented entrepreneurs, designers, and seamstresses to find out what they love.
-Now, I have some new favorites, as well.
-Let me know in the comments if I’ve missed any suppliers you use with confidence; there’s no such thing as too much fabric, just too small a sewing room.
+I recently reached out to friends and colleagues who are talented entrepreneurs, designers, and seamstresses to find out where they love to buy fabric online.
+Let me know in the comments if I’ve missed any fabric stores online that you use with confidence.
+After all, there’s no such thing as too much fabric, just too small a sewing room.

 Fabric.com – I think, and my professional seamstress friends agree, that Fabric.com offers some of the best selection and service online.
 I read their blog from time to time for project ideas and they have a great clearance section.
 They are the only fabric company with which I maintain an affiliate relationship and the place I go first to source fabric for clients.

 BestFabricStore.com – A close second in my client recommendations, I’ve been shopping with these friendly people since way back when they were Warehouse Fabrics.
 I’ve never been to their store but if and when I’m in Alabama, it’s on my list.
 I love their service and prices, and they have a trade program and awesome bulk discounts.
 They also have my forever favorite Bosporus toile.